-This course introduces key computing concepts which builds a solid foundation in programming with Swift.
-Topics include the impact of computing and apps on society, economies, and cultures while exploring iOS app development, including the app design process: brainstorming, planning, prototyping, and evaluating an app design of their own.
+Learn key computing concepts, building a solid foundation in programming with Swift.
+Learn about the impact of computing and apps on society, economies, and cultures while exploring iOS app development, including the app design process: brainstorming, planning, prototyping, and evaluating an app design of their own.